 They're not meaningless, but they're not absolute safety cliffs either.

-Clear labeling and consistent strengths, like we provide with all our edibles, make tracking freshness and planning consumption much easier.
+Clear labeling and consistent strengths, as we provide with all our edibles, make tracking freshness and planning consumption much easier.

 Knowing exactly what you bought and when helps with future storage decisions.